Luxury Women's Mental Health Treatment Center in The Florida Keys

 Your feelings offer important clues.
 You might experience persistent sadness, emptiness, or hopelessness most of the day, nearly every day.
 Many people with depression also notice a loss of interest or pleasure in activities they once enjoyed, even favorite hobbies or spending time with loved ones.
 Feeling worthless or experiencing excessive guilt for small matters is another common emotional symptom, along with low self-esteem and negative thoughts about yourself and your future.

 Not everyone experiences depression in the same way.
 Some people may not feel sad at all, but instead feel numb or disconnected from their emotions.
 Others might feel primarily irritable or angry rather than sad.
-Depression can also manifest as a sense of heaviness, as if everything requires more effort than it should.
+Depression can also manifest as a sense of heaviness, as if everything requires more effort than it should, especially during emotionally demanding periods, such as depression during the holidays.

 Physical Signs Your Body May Be Telling You Something

 Sleep problems are extremely common, with some people sleeping too much while others struggle with insomnia or waking up very early.
+The connection between insomnia and depression is bidirectional, meaning poor sleep worsens depression and depression worsens sleep.
 Changes in appetite often occur, leading to significant weight loss or weight gain without intentional dieting.
 Many people with depression report feeling tired all the time, with persistent low energy that doesn’t improve with rest.

 Unexplained aches and physical symptoms are another way depression can manifest.
 Headaches, back pain, stomach pain, and other forms of chronic pain that don’t respond well to treatment might have psychological factors at their root.